Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Leptin may play a role in both ME/CFS and diabetes

 Just as you can have insulin resistance, chronically high leptin levels can result in leptin resistance.
-Women generally tend to have two to three times the level of men, and leptin levels are very high in the obese.
-Recently leptin levels (although not outside normal range) that correlated with fatigue days in ME/CFS suggested leptin could be playing a role in ME/CFS.
+Women generally tend to have two to three times the level of men, and leptin levels are very high in obese women.
+High leptin levels that were correlated with fatigue days suggested leptin could be playing a role in ME/CFS.
 Chronically elevated leptin levels are a marker of inflammation.

-Low leptin levels were associated with a wide and impressive list of self-reported symptoms and disease severity in Fibromyalgia in one study.
+Low leptin levels, on the other hand, were associated with a wide and impressive list of self-reported symptoms and disease severity in Fibromyalgia in one study.
 Another FM study found reduced leptin levels in FM that were not associated with disease severity.
 A third study found no difference in leptin levels.

 Low levels of leptin have been found to correlate with mental decline in Alzheimer’s disease.